Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Tilting modules and character formulas

-By the arguments in the previous sections, we know that all $P(\lambda)$ and $T(\lambda)$ belong to $\comif$.
-According to Proposition \ref{ind proj prop}, every indecomposable projective module in $\comif$ is isomorphic to some $P(\lambda)$.
+By Theorem \ref{iso-2} and Proposition \ref{iso1} we have seen that the multiplicities of $\Delta(\lambda)$ in $P(\mu)$ or $T(\mu)$ can be attributed to the Cartan invariants of some finite-dimensional Kac-module, so $P(\lambda)$ and $T(\lambda)$ belong to $\comif$.
 In this section, we compute the character formulas for those $P(\lambda)$ and $T(\lambda)$, on the basis of degenerate BGG reciprocity (Theorem \ref{deg bggthm}) and Soergel reciprocity (Propositions \ref{iso-1} and \ref{iso1}) respectively.
+In the following, we first introduce the formal characters of modules in the category $\comif$.